Kinjal-16/Toy_compiler/Readme.md

 This is a Compiler made as an assignment for the Compiler Design Module at Trinity College Dublin\
 It uses C Language\
-It Uses FLex for the Lexical Analyzer and BIson for Parser and Semantic Analyzing
+It Uses FLex as the Lexical Analyzer and BIson for parsing followed by Semantic Analysis

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 To run the file just run Makefile and to test your code just add the code to the input.txt.